cybersamx/py-package-template/README.md

 # Python Template

-A python template that we can use to create other Python template.
-It provides the pertinent setup and boilerplate code needed in a new python project.
+A python template that we can use to create a new project for the development and publication of a python package named `cybersamx_test` to Test PyPi.

 ## Setup

 ### Set up the Project

-1. Set up tools, packages, and virtual environment
+1. Set up tools, packages, and virtual environment.
+It installs the tools/packages for the dev environment and the packages for running the package.

    ```shell
    make install
    ```

-1. The Makefile doesn't activate the environment, just install the it.
-So activate the virtualenv if you want.
+1. The Makefile doesn't activate the virtual environment (virtualenv), just set up the virtualenv.
+So activate the virtualenv after running `make`.

    ```shell
    source .venv/bin/activate